TinaLiu46/Predicting-Dogecoin-Stock-Performance-using-Twitter-Data/README.md

 *The model runs on a cluster of 30.5 GB Memory, 4 Cores for both driver and workers, with # worker of 8

-## Analytical goals
+## Analytical Findings
-### Tweets Count
+### Analytical Finding 1
-Analytical Goal: Predict the daily stock price given the number of tweets on a given date (tweets volume)
+Analytical Goal: Explore the correlation of the daily stock price and the number of tweets on a given date (tweets volume)
 - Model Performance:
     - Linear Regression: